khaosans/simple-server/README.md

    Your url from the db: second
 ```

-For now I'm displaying both gets to sanity check that I'm getting one from the local cache and one form the database.
+For now I'm displaying both gets to sanity check that I'm getting one from the local cache and one from the database.

 Database Required--Set up the database (MySql):